-Fatty acids like Omega-3 can be found in nuts, leafy greens, and fish and are important for many functions, including mood regulation.
+Fatty acids like omega-3 can be found in nuts, leafy greens, and fish, and are important for many functions, including mood regulation.
 Fatty acids also help maintain a healthy gut lining, so they’re relatively gentle on the digestive tract.
 1

 Secure a Good Night’s Sleep

-The night after a celebratory dinner can be a tricky one to get through, especially if you’ve really indulged in all that the seasonal fare has to offer.
-Interestingly enough, a December 2014 article called “The Gut Microbiome and the Brain” published in the peer-reviewed Journal of Medicinal Food describes a direct connection between your gut bacteria and your sleep and circadian rhythms.2 Balancing the bacteria in the gut through probiotic supplementation and conscious food choices can help you bust through a bout of post-feast insomnia.
+The night after a celebratory dinner can be a tricky one to get through, especially if you’ve really indulged in all that your seasonal fare has to offer.
+Interestingly enough, a December 2014 article called “The Gut Microbiome and the Brain” published in the peer-reviewed Journal of Medicinal Food describes a direct connection between your gut bacteria and your sleep and circadian rhythms.2 Supporting the bacteria in the gut through probiotic supplementation and conscious food choices can help you bust through a bout of post-feast insomnia.

 Get Ahead of Bloat and Digestive Upset